scipy-lectures/scientific-python-lectures/intro/pandas/0_0_pandas_intro.md

 loaded_labeled_df
 ```

-Let's compare this loaded Data Frame to the Data Frame we built from Numpy
+Let's compare this loaded Data Frame to the Data Frame we built from NumPy
 components.

 ```{code-cell}